Axis-level Symmetry Detection with Group-Equivariant Representation: Proposed method

 where $\mathbf{F}_{\mathbf{x}}^{(0,n)}$ and $\mathbf{F}_{\mathbf{x}}^{(1,n)}$ represent fibers at position $\mathbf{x}$ under the regular representation for $n$ rotations, with and without reflection.
 The resulting similarity score map $\mathbf{H} \in \mathbb{R}^{\mathcal{C} |\mathrm{C}_N|\times H \times W}$ is equivariant under the dihedral group while remaining reflection-invariant.
 To detect broader symmetries beyond single points, we extend matching to spatial neighborhoods defined by a set of 2D offset vectors:

 where $k\in\mathbb{N}$ controls the neighborhood size.
 The neighborhood similarity is computed as:

-where $b^l r^n(\mathbf{q})$ denotes the transformed offset after $n$ rotations and $l$ reflections.
+where $b^l r^n(\mathbf{q})$ denotes the transformed offset after $n$ rotations and $l$ reflections and $r^n_\mathcal{Q}$ denotes the rotation of the entire neighborhood $\mathcal{Q}$ about its center.
 To improve robustness, we use multi-scale reflectional similarity features $\mathbf{H}_\text{ref}^{(k_1)}, \dots, \mathbf{H}_\text{ref}^{(k_M)}$, concatenated with the base feature map $\mathbf{F}$ to capture symmetry across various spatial scales while preserving equivariance.
 The matching output is equivariant to $\mathrm{D}_N$ while preserving reflection invariance, as demonstrated in the detailed proof provided in the Appendix~\ref{appendix B}.